-Increasing media interest in violence against women has been vital to bringing about cultural and policy change.
-But it also raises important safety and wellbeing concerns for the journalists involved and their editors.
+Improved reporting on violence against women is vital to creating change.
+It also raises important safety and wellbeing concerns for the journalists and editors involved.

 The below video includes advice for dealing with vicarious trauma.